 If you look into a clean energy revolution, Wind and Solar energy come first.
-Renewable energy is found anywhere in sunlight, oceans, deep underground, and even in the air.
-These sources are much less harmful to the environment, and there are quite a few types of alternative energy sources for easier, cleaner power.
+Renewable energy is found in sunlight, oceans, deep underground, and in the air.
+These sources are much less harmful to the environment, and there are quite a few types of alternative energy sources for more accessible, cleaner power.

-Since they are a part of our planet’s physical structure, they are renewed by natural means.
+Since they are a part of our planet’s physical structure, they are renewed naturally.
 You will never run out of renewable energy.
-All of these sustainable energy sources are referred to as “alternative energy” because they are an alternative to traditional fossil fuels.
-The advantages and disadvantages of alternative energy is to be taken into consideration somehow.
+These sustainable energy sources are referred to as “alternative energy” because they are an alternative to traditional fossil fuels.
+The advantages and disadvantages of alternative energy are to be considered.

 What is renewable energy?

-The energy derived from the Earth’s natural resources is alternative or renewable energy.
-They are infinite and can work as an alternative source of energy to fossil fuels.
+The energy derived from the Earth’s natural resources is alternative or renewable.
+They are infinite and can work as an alternative energy source to fossil fuels.
 Even though the availability of alternative energy depends on time and weather, they provide enough power, and you can never use it all up.

 The idea of utilizing alternative energy sources seems to be a new concept.
-But, there is a history of alternative energy along with fossil fuels going on for a while now.
+But, there has been a history of alternative energy and fossil fuels going on for a while now.
 Renewable energy has been used for transportation, lighting, heating, and many more purposes.
-The wind has powered boats and windmills help to grind grain, while the sun has helped to kindle fires.
+The wind has powered boats, windmills help grind grain, and the sun has helped to kindle fires.

-Over time, we turned to cheaper and dirtier sources of energy like coal and fracked gas.
-However, with the increase in the innovation of new technologies, we can capture renewable sources and use them as the primary power source.
+Over time, we turned to cheaper and dirtier energy sources like coal and fracked gas.
+However, with the increased innovation of new technologies, we can capture renewable sources and use them as the primary power source.